 RBH Endowment Fund Call for Proposals

-The RBH Endowment Fund is now accepting applications for projects for the period July 1, 2021 – June 30, 2022.
+The RBH Endowment Fund is now accepting applications.

 The program will entertain proposals from $5,000 to $50,000 for a 12 month project period that address oral health access and improvement to affect systemic health and well-being.
 Expected outcomes of funded projects are peer-reviewed publications, sustained research efforts awarded with external funding and expansion of populations interested in oral health as an integral system of overall health and well-being.